Nyre221/dolphin-quick-view/README_INSTALLATION.txt

 Common Quick view shortcuts:
-a,b and arrow keys = back and forward spacebar = open with default app q = quit
+a,b and arrow keys = back and forward spacebar, q and ESC = quit w and arrow up key = open with default app

-DEBUG:
+Debug:
 If quick view doesn't open via dolphin's dropdown menu: open a terminal and type "dolphin", error messages will appear in the terminal window (possible missing dependencies)